 - 1/4 teaspoon baking soda

 - 1/4 teaspoon orange extract

 - 1 cup (6 ounces) semisweet chocolate chips

 - In a large heavy saucepan, combine sugar, water and corn syrup; bring to a boil over medium heat.
 Cover and boil for 2 minutes.
-Stir in butter; cook over medium heat, stirring occasionally, until mixture reaches 300° (hard-crack stage) on a candy thermometer.
-Remove from the heat; quickly stir in salt, baking soda, orange extract and 1-1/4 cups toasted hazelnuts.
+Stir in butter; cook over medium heat, stirring occasionally, until a thermometer reads 300°-310° (hard-crack stage).
+Remove from heat; quickly stir in salt, baking soda, orange extract and 1-1/4 cups toasted hazelnuts.